 Visualising my goal every day, I focused on my studies.
 I decided to save 50% of my monthly scholarship which was no easy feat, I assure you.
 I never ate out in New York for the first 12 months, not even at McDonalds, but I still had the most delicious food everyday…because I cooked it myself!

-As I was getting a grip on my life, I suffered a brain haemorrhage.
-However, with the help of my wonderful roommates during this ordeal, I stayed glued to my education and graduated with a Masters’ degree.
-I then got a job as a Transport Engineer and set a goal of saving $50,000 in three years.
-I worked overtime all the time.
+Just as I was starting to get a grip on my life, I suffered a brain haemorrhage.
+However, with the help of my wonderful roommates and financial support from the local community during this ordeal, I stayed glued to my education and graduated with a Masters’ degree.
+I then got a job as a professional transport engineer and set a goal of saving $50,000 in three years.
+I constantly worked overtime.
 When not working 60 hours per week, I would use my time to volunteer as a fire-fighter and work on my funny accent.
 By the way, I never had any accent problems in India!

 I then joined Sales and Trading at Goldman Sachs on Wall Street.
 I immediately set a goal of saving one million dollars in ten years.
 By the way, I was interviewed 31 times before I got that job!
 From day one, I started working at least 80 hours a week, but I enjoyed the nonstop, intense competition.

 Having worked for Goldman Sachs, I decided to build the profile of a global manager.
 In subsequent years, I went on to work alongside senior bankers at Lehman Bros, Deutsche Bank and Citibank in New York, Tokyo and Zurich and travelled to about 50 countries.
-I achieved my goal of saving one million dollars three years earlier than planned.
-And I diligently worked 80 hours every week, just as my mum did to raise 11 kids.
+I achieved my goal of saving one million dollars three years earlier than planned but continued to work 80 hours every week, just as my mum did to raise 11 kids.

-After living and working in three continents, I settled in the City of London in 1999 where I also rediscovered my love for curry and cricket!
-Living on Minories and Wormwood Street, I started consulting with Deutsche Bank in Bishopsgate.
+After living and working in three continents, I settled in the City of London in 1999 where I also rediscovered my love for curry, cricket and Tower Bridge!
+Living on Minories and Wormwood Street near Portsoken, I started consulting with Deutsche Bank in the City.

-Armed with my business education, savings and global work experience, two years later I launched Global Markets Consultants (GMC), a management consulting firm, in the City of London and New York.
-With GMC Offices in Liverpool Street and Houndsditch, I was a business consultant and led project teams in global banks including: Deutsche Bank in Bishopsgate, Winchester House and Appold Street; UBS in Liverpool Street; and Credit Agricole on Appold Street.
+Then armed with my business education, savings and global work experience, in 2002 I launched Global Markets Consultants (GMC), a management consulting firm, in the City of London and New York.
+With GMC Offices in the Portsoken area on Liverpool Street and Houndsditch, and later in Devonshire Square and now near Tower Hill, I was a business consultant and led project teams in global banks.

-I was proud when GMC won Preferred Supplier recognition from Deutsche Bank every year from 2005 to 2013.
+I’m proud that GMC won Preferred Supplier recognition from Deutsche Bank every year from 2005 to 2013.
 But, I am even more proud that we have also created hundreds of management and business consulting jobs and contributed millions in corporate and individual taxes to HMRC.
 Most importantly, we’ve promoted diversity at all levels and encouraged staff to give back to their communities.

 I’ve also created opportunities for 28 community champions to contest in our recent UK elections as Councillor, MP and London Assembly candidates.
 This has brought their unrecognised leadership skills into the limelight.

-Following the values instilled in me by my mom, I want to continue giving back to the City of London what it has given me over the years with my talent, time and savings.
-My dream is to ensure my “giving back account” is bigger than my bank account.
+Following the values instilled in me by my mum, I want to continue giving back to the City of London and my Portsoken community what it has given me over the years with my talent, time and savings.
+My dream is to ensure my community prosper too.